Donegana's Hotel: Early years

 Originally built as a private home, the main structure was started in 1821 for the American millionaire William Bingham (1800-1852), only son of Senator Bingham, in preparation for his marriage the following year to Marie-Charlotte Chartier de Lotbinière (1805-1866), daughter and co-heiress of the 2nd Marquis de Lotbinière.
+Senator Bingham was one of the wealthiest man in the United States, and the building was inspired from Lansdowne House in London, property of his friend the U. K. Prime Minister Lord Shelburne, of the Fitzmaurices, Marquess of Lansdowne.
 The Bingham house became a centre for fashionable society living in, and visiting, Montreal.

 In 1834, the Binghams left Montreal for Paris, and for a time they leased their old home to Lord Seaton.
 In 1837, Lord Durham, the newly appointed Governor General of Canada, took lease of the house having chosen the imposing mansion over the run-down Château de Ramezay for his official residence.
 Durham required that the house was furnished in "superior style" and no expense was spared to meet his exacting standards.
 Governors General Lord Sydenham and afterwards Sir Charles Bagot maintained the house as their official residence until 1843, when it was sold by the Binghams who by then had made their permanent home in England at Broome Park, Kent.

 In September 1843, the house became the first home of the newly enrolled students of the High School of Montreal, of whom there were 167 by the end of the session.
 At the end of the school's first academic year, the closing ceremony, presided over by the Hon.
 Peter McGill, with Lord Metcalfe presenting the prizes, was held in the large hall that had previously been the Binghams' ballroom.
 In 1845, the school moved to its purpose built home on Belmont Street.